EgosOwn/onionr/readme.md

 The badges (besides travis-ci build) are by Maik Ellerbrock is licensed under a Creative Commons Attribution 4.0 International License.

-The onion in the Onionr logo is adapted from [this](https://commons.wikimedia.org/wiki/File:Red_Onion_on_White.JPG) image by Colin on Wikimedia under a Creative Commons Attribution-Share Alike 3.0 Unported license
+The onion in the Onionr logo is adapted from [this](https://commons.wikimedia.org/wiki/File:Red_Onion_on_White.JPG) image by Colin on Wikimedia under a Creative Commons Attribution-Share Alike 3.0 Unported license.
+The Onionr logo is under the same license.